c2r0b/vnmsim/README.md

 This simulator is meant to be a solution for students and teachers to study how a Von Neumann Machine works.

+As of January 2021 work for a newer version built as a standalone app using Electron has been moved to the "dev" branch.

 ## How to use

 A guide to the simulator is available from the information menu at the top of the page of the simulator itself.